Australia–Timor-Leste spying scandal: Reaction to the allegation

-The Gillard Government, in response to a letter sent by East Timor's Prime Minister Xanana Gusmão requesting an explanation and a bilateral resolution to the dispute, authorised the installation of listening devices in Collaery's Canberra office.
-After the story became public in 2012, the Gillard Government inflamed tensions with East Timor by denying the alleged facts of the dispute and sending as a representative to Dili someone who was known by Gusmão to have been involved in the bugging.
+The Gillard government, in response to a letter sent by Timor-Leste's Prime Minister Xanana Gusmão requesting an explanation and a bilateral resolution to the dispute, authorised the installation of listening devices in Collaery's Canberra office.
+After the story became public in 2012, the Gillard government inflamed tensions with Timor-Leste by denying the alleged facts of the dispute and sending as a representative to Dili someone who was known by Gusmão to have been involved in the bugging.
 In 2015, Gusmão said of Prime Minister Julia Gillard's response:

-The response of the Gillard Government led to East Timor's application to have the case heard in the Permanent Court of Arbitration.
-According to Gusmão, during a 2014 meeting in Bo'ao, China, Prime Minister Tony Abbott shrugged off East Timor's concerns over the spying scandal by telling Mr. Gusmão not to worry because "[the] Chinese are listening to us".
+The response of the Gillard government led to Timor-Leste's application to have the case heard in the Permanent Court of Arbitration.
+According to Gusmão, during a 2014 meeting in Bo'ao, China, Prime Minister Tony Abbott shrugged off Timor-Leste's concerns over the spying scandal by telling Mr. Gusmão not to worry because "[the] Chinese are listening to us".

 In 2015, the bugging scandal received renewed interest after the Australian Broadcasting Corporation ran a story revealing the level of concern amongst senior intelligence officials in the Australian intelligence apparatus.
 Attorney-General George Brandis, under lengthy questioning by a panel of Australian senators, admitted that new national security laws could enable prosecution of Witness K and his lawyer, Collaery.
-Further, Australia's Solicitor General, Justin Gleeson SC, claimed in a submission to the ICJ that Witness K and Collaery could have breached parts of the Criminal Code pertaining to espionage and could be stripped of their Australia citizenship if they are dual-nationals (as, indeed, Collaery is).
+Further, Australia's Solicitor General, Justin Gleeson SC, claimed in a submission to the ICJ that Witness K and Collaery could have breached parts of the Criminal Code pertaining to espionage and could be stripped of their Australian citizenship if they are dual-nationals (as, indeed, Collaery is).
 Foreign Minister Julie Bishop said in April 2016 that: "We stand by the existing treaties, which are fair and consistent with international law."